Baccega/frontend-challenge/README.md

-# ZenML Frontend Challenge Q3 2024
+# Frontend Challenge Q3 2024

-This is my solution to the ZenML Frontend Challenge for Q3 2024.
+This is my solution to the Frontend Challenge for Q3 2024.

 ## How to run this project